 - Distributions made to your beneficiary or estate on or after your death.

 - Distributions made because you are totally and permanently disabled.

 - Distributions made as part of a series of substantially equal periodic payments over your life expectancy or the life expectancies of you and your designated beneficiary.
 If these distributions are from a qualified plan other than an IRA, you must separate from service with this employer before the payments begin for this exception to apply.

-- Distributions to the extent you have deductible medical expenses (medical expenses that exceed 7.5% of your adjusted gross income), whether or not you itemize your deductions for the year.
+- Distributions to the extent you have deductible medical expenses that exceed 10% of your adjusted gross income (7.5% if you or your spouse is age 65 or over) whether or not you itemize your deductions for the year.
+The 7.5% limitation is effective only from January 1, 2013 to December 31, 2016 for individuals age 65 and older and their spouses.
 For more information on medical expenses, refer to Topic 502.

 - Distributions made due to an IRS levy of the plan under section 6331.

 - Distributions that are qualified reservist distributions.
-Generally, these are distributions made to individuals that are called to active duty for at least 180 days after September 11, 2001.
+Generally, these are distributions made to individuals called to active duty for at least 180 days after September 11, 2001.